Creating Hashable and Unhashable Objects in Python

 Overriding the __hash__

-Classes can define their hash function by overriding the __hash__
+Classes can define their hash function by overriding the __hash__ method.
+If the hash value is calculated from self._value, that value must not be a mutable object.

 class A: def __init__(self, value): self._value = value def __hash__(self): return hash(self._value) # or return my_hash_algorithm(self._value)

-It is recommended that user classes define both __hash__()
+It is recommended that user classes define both __hash__() and __eq__() methods.

 # hash(a) == hash(a1) and a == a1 class A: def __init__(self, value: str): self._value = value def __hash__(self): return hash(self._value) def __eq__(self, other): return self._value == other._value a = A("qwerty") a1 = A("qwerty") print(hash(a)) # -5570161944640390331 print(hash(a1)) # -5570161944640390331 print(a == a1) # True print(a is a1) # False